FelipeMassa/libtsl2/README.md

 equations nessary to use with this lab.

+### /pump/

+#### /rpm_meter.vi

+Only one of the transducers for the pump performance lab was measured with LabVIEW.
+This VI reads in voltage over an overkill sampling window, finds the fundamental frequency, and converts the result to GPM.

+#### /transducers.md

+This document details some research I did on the transducers used for this lab, for future reference.

 ### /extras/

 This folder contains some helper tools that aren't associated with any